Planting Containers Early

-After a long cold winter, gardeners are itching to get some color outside, even as early as St Patrick’s Day.
+After a long cold winter, gardeners are itching to get some color outside, even as early as St Patrick’s Day, here in the mid-Atlantic region.
 Most hardy annuals tolerate light frosts, but not freezing.
-St Patrick’s Day marks the start of my container season.
+April 1st marks the start of my container season, but I have to be careful what I plant.
+Hard frosts are still on the horizon and I don’t want to lose my plants or have them frost burnt.
 Including edibles such as kale, lettuce, and spinach gives my containers double duty.
 And the leafy greens are attractive too.

 Pansies/Violas-technically not an annual, but I treat it like one